7 Start-Up Government Grants in Singapore (and How to Apply)

 To apply, you will have to go through the following steps:

-- Access the list of approved IT solutions and equipment, via the Tech Depot on the SME Portal, to identify if any of them suit your needs.
+- Access the list of approved IT solutions and equipment, via the e-Adviser on the GoBusiness Gov Assist Portal, to identify if any of them suit your needs.

 - Get a quotation for your chosen IT solution or equipment from either a pre-approved vendor, or a vendor that you sourced for yourself.